convox/convox/docs/getting-started/introduction.md

 ### Perform a Rollback

 One of the great features of Convox is nearly instantaneous rollbacks.
-Convox performs a rollback by maintaining images of all previous [`Releases`](../reference/primitives/app/release.md).
-You can view a list of all the release for your app with the `convox releases command`
+Convox performs a rollback by maintaining the history and state of all previous [`Releases`](../reference/primitives/app/release.md).
+You can view a list of all the releases for your app with the `convox releases command`

     $ convox releases
     ID           STATUS  BUILD        CREATED        DESCRIPTION